Paul Johnson Rogers

 How does it work?

-The library publisher will approach me and commission an album of, say, orchestral horror music.
+The library publisher will commission, say, an album of orchestral horror music.
 After the composition, recording and editing processes are completed, the publisher will make the tracks available to program makers, who will use the music in their various productions thus generating royalties, which are split between me and the publisher.
 As any one track could end up being used in multiple productions, library composers rarely see their names in the end credits, but that’s ok!